meerimaad/Nodejs-CI-CD-2/README.md

 <br>

-* To use this workflow, the following secrets must be added to the repository:
+* To use this workflow, following secrets must be added to the repository:

 <br>